l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 - Generative AI is marketed with dishonest, exaggerated claims.
 - It's often pushed with the goals of wage suppression, de-skilling, and lay-offs.
-- Use of Generative AI outputs without taking will likely lead to model collapse.
+- The inability to filter Generative AI outputs from future inputs will likely lead to model collapse.
 - Generative AI is used in ways that can only be described as massive denial-of-service attacks against our collective minds and society.